 When a large, multicentre group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript.
 These individuals should fully meet the criteria for authorship.

-Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship, although all contributors who do not meet the criteria for authorship should be listed in the Acknowledgements section.
+Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship.
+All contributors who do not meet the criteria for authorship should be listed in the Acknowledgements section (see 2.3 below).
 Please refer to the International Committee of Medical Journal Editors (ICMJE) authorship guidelines for more information on authorship.

 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.
-Examples of those who might be acknowledged include a person who provided purely technical help (see also final paragraph in section 2.2).
+Examples of those who might be acknowledged include a person who provided purely technical help (see also section 2.2).

 Individuals who provided writing assistance (eg, from a specialist communications company) do not qualify as authors and so should be included in the Acknowledgements section.
 Authors must disclose any writing assistance – including the individual’s name, company and level of input – and identify the entity that paid for this assistance.